 Note – Tom’s suit is similar to that of Meyer Wolfsheim (pictured top, left).
 His is also a double-breasted wool suit, this time in grey with peak lapels, flap pockets, a maroon tie, white dress shirt, coordinating vest, and pocket square.
 Meyer adds a white straw pinch front fedora hat with wide black band.

 Which Gatsby man do you want to dress like?

-Hats – Men always wore hats in the 1920’s.
-It’s difficult to capture actor’s expressions with hats on so the movie will probably leave them off but it’s important for you to have one for your Gatsby look.
+Hats – Men always wore hats in the 1920s.
+It’s difficult to capture actors’ expressions with hats on, so the movie will probably leave them off, but it’s important for you to have one for your Gatsby look.
 The working class cap or casual summer hat was the linen newsboy cap or straw boater.
 Gatsby wore a white newsboy cap in the 1974 movie.
-A business suit friendly hat was the fedora in light straw for summer and fur felt for winter.
-A traditional bower or derby hat was still very common in the 1920’s as well.
-Read about and shop for 1920’s mens hats.
+A business suit-friendly hat was the fedora in light straw for summer and fur felt for winter.
+A traditional bowler or derby hat was still very common in the 1920s as well.

-Thats it!
-Now you have the knowledge and connections to buy 1920’s style clothing and create you own Great Gatsby men’s look.
-Have fun with it and send me pictures when you are done. need more help?
+That’s it!
+Now you have the knowledge and connections to buy 1920s style clothing and create you own Great Gatsby men’s look.
+Have fun with it, and send me pictures when you are done.
+Need more help?
 Just contact me.

 Debbie Sessions has been teaching fashion history and helping people dress for vintage themed events since 2009.
 She has turned a hobby into VintageDancer.com with hundreds of well researched articles and hand picked links to vintage inspired clothing online.
 She aims to make dressing accurately (or not) an affordable option for all.
 Oh, and she dances too.